 Cambodia is a country in Southeast Asia, bordering the Gulf of Thailand between Thailand, Vietnam and Laos.
-Although Cambodia was reclassified in 2016 as a lower-middle income country by The World Bank, 2.6 million of Cambodia’s 15.76 million people live on less than $1.20 a day and Cambodia remains one of the poorest countries in Asia.
+The country’s main industries are tourism, garment, construction and real estate, and agriculture.
+As of 2012, 2.6 million of Cambodia’s 16.44 million people live on less than $1.20 a day and Cambodia remains one of the poorest countries in Asia.

 Formerly part of French Indochina, Cambodia gained full independence from France in 1953.
 Twenty-two years later, in April 1975, communist Khmer Rouge forces captured Phnom Penh and began one of the worst genocides in history.
 Between 1975 and 1979, 1.5 million Cambodians out of a total population of 7 to 8 million died of execution, starvation, disease or overwork as part of Khmer leader Pol Pot’s efforts to create an agrarian socialist society.
 The Khmer Rouge sought to create a classless society by targeting intellectuals, city residents, ethnic Vietnamese, civil servants and religious leaders.
 In December 1978, Vietnamese troops liberated Cambodia.
 However, guerilla operations on the part of the Khmer Rouge continued for years to come.